Why Same Sex Couples Need a Will

 Storing your will

 It is important that you advise someone close to you where you’ve stored your will.
-If you are in Victoria, you should consider storing your will at the Victorian Will Bank.
+If you are in Victoria, you should consider storing your will at the Victorian Will and Powers of Attorney Registry.

 Keeping your will up to date